 The Training Program is recognised for the training of medical graduates towards Fellowship of the Australasian Faculty of Public Health Medicine of the Royal Australasian College of Physicians.
-More information about the Faculty Training Program can be found on the Faculty website.
+More information about the Faculty Training can be found on the Faculty website.

 To improve the health of the people of NSW, by contributing to the current and emerging needs of public health practice within NSW and Australia, through service based scholarship, collaborative relationships, and evidence-based practice.

 - Contribute to a skilled, flexible, and sustainable public health workforce in NSW by developing public health professionals who are able to fill senior public health positions and adapt to a changing health and social environment.

 - Support the generation and use of evidence in all aspects of public health policy and practice by: